leanderkretschmer/redmine_calendar_subscription/README.md

 * view the tickets
 * the project has the 'Calendar Subscription'-module
 * 'subscribe_calendar' permission for the current user
+* User must be allowed in plugin settings if a restriction list is configured

 If the right permissions are provided, you get access to these calendar subscriptions: